kudago/waterfall/readme.md

 $container.waterfall(opts);
 ```
-#### `itemSelector`
-Optional item selector to form items.
-By default items are all children of container.

 #### `colMinWidth`
 Minimal width of column, in px.
 If column width is below `colMinWidth`, number of columns will be recalculated.